anakic/Jot/README.md

 The only built-in implementation of this interface is the `DesktopPersistTrigger` class which fires the `PersistRequired` event when a desktop application is about to shut down.

 > Note: Objects that don't survive until application shutdown should be persisted earlier.
-This can be done by specifying the persist trigger (`RegisterPersistTrigger`) or by explicitly calling Persist on their `TrackingConfiguration` object when appropriate.
+This can be done by specifying the persist trigger (`RegisterPersistTrigger`) or by explicitly calling `Persist()` on their `TrackingConfiguration` object when appropriate.

 ## Which properties of which object to track?
-Since Jot doesn't know anything about our objects, we need to introduce them and tell Jot which property of which object we want to track.
+Since Jot doesn't know anything about our objects, we need to introduce them and tell Jot which properties of which object we want to track.

 There are 4 ways of initializing `TrackingConfiguration` objects, each being advantageous for certain scenarios.

 Here they are...

-### 1. Direct manipulation of TrackingConfiguration
+### Way 1: Direct manipulation of TrackingConfiguration

 The most basic way to manipulate the TrackingConfiguration is directly.